BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Washington State Stats and Trends

-- The Washington State Cougars have been underdogs by 3.5 points or more four times this year and are 3-1 ATS in those games.
+- This year, the Washington State Cougars have two against the spread wins in three games as an underdog of 4.5 points or more.

-- Washington State's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Washington State's games this year have gone over the total in two out of seven opportunities (28.6%).

-- The Washington State Cougars score just 2.7 more points per game (25.7) than the BYU Cougars allow (23).
+- The Washington State Cougars rack up just 2.7 more points per game (25.7) than the BYU Cougars allow (23).

-- When Washington State scores more than 23 points, it is 2-1 against the spread and 3-0 overall.
+- When Washington State puts up more than 23 points, it is 2-1 against the spread and 3-0 overall.

-- In games that Washington State picks up more than 391.6 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Washington State piles up over 391.6 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Washington State Cougars have turned the ball over 12 times this season, one more turnover than the BYU Cougars have forced (11).
+- This year the Washington State Cougars have turned the ball over 12 times, one more than the BYU Cougars' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.